EPIC-KITCHENS-100 Challenge

 We re-purposed the Relative Norm Alignment (RNA) loss, a multi-modal loss recently proposed for Domain Generalization, to operate between different backbone architectures in order to enhance their collaboration.

-Results: Achieved top performance across all evaluation categories: verb, noun, and action recognition.
+Results: Top performance across all evaluation categories: verb, noun, and action recognition.

 Unsupervised Domain Adaptation Challenge

-The challenge tests how models can cope with temporal domain shift in action recognition.
-Videos recorded in 2018 (EPIC-KITCHENS-55) constitute the labeled source domain, while videos recorded two years later (EPIC-KITCHENS-100's extension) constitute the unlabeled target domain.
+The challenge tests how models cope with temporal domain shift in action recognition.
+Videos recorded in 2018 (EPIC-KITCHENS-55) constitute the labeled source domain, while videos recorded two years later (EPIC-KITCHENS-100 extension) constitute the unlabeled target domain.

-Objective: Assign accurate (verb, noun) labels to trimmed segments following the Unsupervised Domain Adaptation paradigm, where models must adapt to unlabeled target data without explicit supervision.
+Objective: Assign accurate (verb, noun) labels to trimmed segments following the Unsupervised Domain Adaptation paradigm.